 When it comes to protecting your home from the elements of nature – wind, snow, rain and heat – a quality roof is your home’s first line of defense.
 When a Minnesota hailstorm hits, you want to know you have the best quality workmanship from the best local roofing company in the Minneapolis – St. Paul metro area.
-Johnson Exteriors understands the importance of protecting both you and your property, which is why only use top quality products when we replace a roof.
+Johnson Exteriors understands the importance of protecting both you and your property, which is why we only use top quality products when we replace a roof.

 “Bryan was there to patch holes in the roof created by downed trees and made all of the necessary insurance contacts.
 The only thing I had to do was pick the roof color.
 His roofing crew was very efficient and hard working.
 They left the property completely cleaned up, no nails or roofing materials laying around.”

 Description of work: Complete reroofing after a summer storm including replacement of roof boards from tree holes.

 Roof Repair: Choosing the Best Roof Shingles

 You rely on a quality roof to protect you throughout the year, but you also count on it protecting your biggest investment – your home.